Yves Nicolazic: Biography

 On 25 July 1624, the eve of Saint Anne's feast, the ‘Lady’ again appeared at night on the road, told him words to reassure him and led him home with a torch in her hand.

 Then in clarity, the mysterious Lady spoke: "Yves Nicolazic, don't be afraid.
 I'm Anne, mother of Mary.
 Tell your priest that in the piece of land called the Bocenno, there was once a chapel in my name.
 I want it to be rebuilt as soon as possible and that you take care of it because God desires that I be honoured there".

 But it would take another year before the first mass for St. Anne would be said in the Bocenno field.
 The priests at the time were no hastier than today to believe in any alleged apparitions.

 When on the night of 7 to 8 March 1625, Saint Anne appeared once again, she recommended that Yves take his neighbours with him and follow the ‘torch’.
 He found an ancient statue of Saint Anne.
 It was an old wooden statue, much eroded, with however still traces of white and azure.

 Three days later, the pilgrims began to arrive in droves to pray before the statue.
 These multitudes have not stopped even up to these times.

 Despite the reservations of the Parish Priest, the first official mass was celebrated by decision of the Bishop of Gwened (Vannes), on 26 July 1625.

 From that day on, Yves Nicolazic became ‘the Builder’.
 He directed the work and lent his strength to the construction of the Basilica.

-He died in Sainte-Anne-d'Auray May 13, 1645.
+He died on Sainte-Anne-d'Auray 13 May 1645.